DHTMLX/docs-diagram/docs/api/data_collection/getindex_method.md

 @signature: {`getIndex(id: Id): number;`}

 @params:

-- id		string			the id of the item
+`id: string` - the id of the item

 @returns:

-- index		number			the index of the item
+The index of the item.

 @example:
 var index = diagram.data.getIndex("1"); // -> returns 0

 @descr:

-@relatedapi:
-api/data/methods/getid.md
-api/data/methods/getitem.md